Stones Corner Precinct - Hanlon Park project

-Download the concept plan in your preferred format:
+Download the finalised concept plan in your preferred format:

 About the project

-Hanlon Park is a large, open green space in the heart of Stones Corner that is being revitalised as a priority precinct of the Norman Creek 2012-31 Master Plan.
+Hanlon Park is a large, open green space in the heart of Stones Corner that is being revitalised by removing the concrete drain and returning Norman Creek to a natural waterway through the park.